Public Port of Victoria Traffic Scheme

 Professional and Amateur Training: Due to the volume of activity, rowers, canoers, scullers and kayakers shall not conduct any professional or amateur training after 7 a.m. in the INNER HARBOUR, or the MIDDLE HARBOUR.

-Anchoring: No ship shall anchor in the Port of Victoria unless authorized by the Port Official.
+Anchoring: No vessel shall anchor in the Port of Victoria unless authorized by the Port Official.

 A Blackwater Discharge prohibition is in effect for all Port of Victoria waters north of Ogden Point as far as the Selkirk Trestle Bridge.